TheThirdOne/random-sorting/README.md

 ### [Quick Sort](https://en.wikipedia.org/wiki/Quick_sort)

-Quick sort picks a pivot value (this is the largest differenece between different quicksort implementations),partitions the array into two sections: elements greater than the pivot and elements less than pivot, and then quicksorts those subarrays.
+Quick sort picks a pivot value (this is the largest difference between different quicksort implementations),partitions the array into two sections: elements greater than the pivot and elements less than pivot, and then quicksorts those subarrays.